A non-local area preserving curve flow: Convergence

-In order to get the results of the section, we need the following isoperimetric inequality due to S.L.Pan and J.N.Yang. \begin{thm}\cite{PY} For the closed, convex $C^{2}$ curves in the plane, we have
+In order to understand the behavior of the global curve flow, we need the following isoperimetric inequality due to S.L.Pan and J.N.Yang. \begin{thm}\cite{PY} For the closed, convex $C^{2}$ curves in the plane, we have

-where $L,A$ and $k$ are the length of the curve, the area enclosed by the evolving curve, and its curvature. \end{thm}
+where $L,A$ and $k$ are the length of the curve, the area enclosed by the evolving curve, and its curvature. \end{thm} Recall the following Bonnesen inequality (\cite{OS}) that

+where $r_{in}$ and $r_{ou}$ are radii of the incircle (the largest circle contained in the domain enclosed by $\gamma$) and the circumcircle ( the smallest circle containing $\gamma$).
+Since along the flow, the area is fixed and then the curve $\gamma$ becomes more round provided the isoperimetric deficit $L^{2}-4\pi A$ is non-increasing.

-Then we have the following theorem, which shows that the curve flow becomes more and more circular under the evolution process. \begin{thm} If a convex curve evolves according to (\ref{gf}), then the isoperimetric deficit $L^{2}-4\pi A$ is non-increasing during the evolution process and converges to zero as the time $t$ goes to infinity. \end{thm}
+In fact, we have the following result, which shows that the curve flow becomes more and more circular under the evolution process. \begin{thm} If a convex curve evolves according to (\ref{gf}), then the isoperimetric deficit $L^{2}-4\pi A$ is non-increasing during the evolution process and in case of global flow, it converges to zero as the time $\tau$ goes to infinity. \end{thm}

 \begin{proof} By lemma \ref{area} and lemma \ref{length}, we have

 By the theorem \ref{isoperi}, we have